 When it comes to telling a story, the ending is universally the most delicate part to handle.
-A bad or less than impressive ending can make the journey leading up feel like a cross-country vacation over the most beautiful snow-capped mountains and verdant forests only for the road to end at a post office.
-I’ve seen my fair shake of anime and manga that totally absorb me from the first episode only for the climax to slip on a bar of soap and break its sacrum.
-A few come to mind, though I won’t name names (they know which ones they are), and one of the generally agreed upon titles of this list is the manga, Food Wars!: Shokugeki no Soma.
+A bad or less-than-impressive ending can make the journey leading up feel like a cross-country vacation over the most beautiful snow-capped mountains and verdant forests only for the road to end at a post office.
+I’ve seen my fair shake of anime and manga that totally absorb me from the first episode/chapter only for the climax to slip on a bar of soap and break its sacrum.
+A few come to mind, though I won’t name names (they know which ones they are), and one of the generally agreed upon titles of this list is the manga Food Wars!: Shokugeki no Soma.

 This is Soma’s personal goal, set up in chapter four, but the end of the very first chapter establishes that the series’s goal is for him to meet that special someone whom he’ll want to give only the tastiest cooking, that special someone being the Divine Tongue, Erina Nakiri (this post’ll also massively spoil this entire series, so if that’s not your cup of tea, I recommend you dump that out and brew something new).
 Setting up the endgame like this is good for cluing the reader in to how things will churn out so they know what to expect going in, but this same first-chapter goal is what eventually punches a hole in the hull and sinks the series.

 For all the flak and artillery people give this series, I thoroughly enjoyed Food Wars!
 It’s charming, it’s engaging, it’s creative, it has an amusing and likable cast of characters, and while I wouldn’t call it particularly funny, when it nails a joke, it does so with the biggest rubber mallet on hand.